 Paraphrasing

-In a technical-document, usually the better approach to note-taking is to paraphrase.
+In a technical document, usually the better approach to note-taking is to paraphrase if you need the full detail in the source.
 When you paraphrase, you convey the information fact-by-fact, idea-by-idea, and point-by-point in your own words.
 The writer of the original passage ought to be able to read your paraphrase and say that it is precisely what she or he had meant.

 Reasons for Paraphrasing